 Peter Island / Cooper Island

 These adjacent private islands can be the perfect escape for the explorer.
 Peter Island is home to The Willy T pirate ship and the beautiful Peter Island Resort.
-There are beautiful coves to visit along with many shopping and restaurant choices.
+There are breathtaking coves to visit along with many shopping and restaurant choices.
 Cooper Island is a great place to stop and have lunch either on your way back from Virgin Gorda or after visiting Peter Island.

 Explore the Shores of St. John

 Many aspects of St. John can only be seen and enjoyed from the deck of a boat.
 Spend a day boating around St. John exploring the many coves and snorkel stops.
 Coral Bay, located on the East End of the island, has many dining options.
 Or for something more unique, stop at Christmas Cove in St Thomas and pull up to the Pizza-Pi boat, which is a food truck concept on a boat.